orzocogorzo/lite.dev/README.md

 Your code must be placed inside the **src** folder.
 Inside the folder you must find three more folders and the **index.html**.
 The html file is the index where your bundle will be loaded.
 The **assets** is where static files and others must be placed and referenced from your code.
 The **styles** is the folder where all your styling code must be placed and referenced from your code.
 Ath the end, inside **scripts** folder is where your javascript code will be placed.

 ### Build

+Inside the package.json comes defined three scripts by default as three ways to build your project:

+1. **serve** for setup the project in development mode.
+2. **build:pre** to build the project with the pre as the active environment
+3. **build:pro** to build the project with the pro as the active environment